HEADS-UP: Sourced from Iranian State-Controlled Media

-He added, “Iranian drones have also been designed and built in accordance with climate and strategic characteristics of their operational zones.
-Iran has different weather conditions, and our drones can perform their missions over seas, mountains and desert areas.”
+He added, “Iranian drones have also been designed and built in accordance with the climate and strategic characteristics of their operational zones.
+Iran has different weather conditions, and our drones can perform their missions overseas, in mountains and desert areas.”

 Brigadier General Hassannejad said the US Central Command (CENTCOM) has acknowledged the aerial superiority of Iran in the region due to its large fleet of combat drones.

 Iranian military experts and technicians have in recent years made great progress in developing and manufacturing a broad range of domestically-manufactured equipment, making the armed forces self-sufficient in this regard.